Money in New Zealand

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Reserve Bank of New Zealand and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economy climbed 0.7% in quarter-on-quarter seasonally-adjusted terms in the third quarter, well above Q2’s revised 0.1% uptick (previously reported: +0.5% quarter-on-quarter seasonally-adjusted).
+The economy expanded 0.5% in quarter-on-quarter seasonally-adjusted terms in the final quarter of 2019, below Q3’s revised 0.8% increase (previously reported: +0.7% quarter-on-quarter seasonally-adjusted).

 New Zealand: Government approves record stimulus package to buttress economy against coronavirus blow